 Follow Jared on Instagram @jshortmeier

-James currently serves as the Special Events Manager for the National Archives Foundation, a non-profit organization that serves the National Archives and Records Administration.
-With over 9 years of event experience, including planning, developing, and managing events, venue management, program coordination, and wedding planning, James has found his true passion in events.
+James recently joined the Office of Special Events at Smithsonian's newest institution the National Museum of African American History and Culture as a Special Events Coordinator.
+Prior to joining the Smithsonian family, he worked as the Special Events Manager for the National Archives Foundation, a non-profit organization that serves the National Archives and Records Administration.
+With over 10 years of event experience, including planning, developing, and managing events, venue management, program coordination, and wedding planning, James has found his true passion in events.

 He obtained his B.A. in Political Science from Howard University, which provided him with his initial foundation in Washington, DC after growing up in Atlanta, Georgia.
 When he is not working, James enjoys wedding planning, volunteering with Community One, a non-profit organization, and his fraternity - Alpha Phi Omega National Service Fraternity, keeping up with the latest reality TV, and spending time with friends, family, and his dog Drake.